Symbolic system identification

 Symbolic regression + system identification = symbolic system identification.

 There is some nifty work in learning approximations to physics, like the SINDy method.
 The trick seems to be sparse regression plus interpretable features; so we might recover the equations of motion for a system from data, discover the laws of gravity from watching apples fall, that kind of thing.
-Brunton, Proctor, and Kutz (2016) is the canonical modern reference for this, although see Schmidt and Lipson (2009) for a primordial reference before autodifferentiation was a mainstream.
+Brunton, Proctor, and Kutz (2016) is the canonical modern reference for this, although see Schmidt and Lipson (2009) for a primordial reference before autodifferentiation was mainstream.
 It’s hard to imagine scaling this up to big things like large image sensor arrays and other such weakly structured input.
 I could be wrong.

 1 Bayesian